About the Awards

 The Awards are supported by the Western Australian Government and administered by the Office of Science within the Department of the Premier and Cabinet.

-Applications for the 2017 Premier's Science Awards are now open.
+Applications for the 2017 Premier's Science Awards are closed.

 The Minister for Science Dave Kelly MLA announced the opening of the 2017 Premier Science Awards via a media statement on 10 April 2017.